-A proposed project includes the establishment of an open space easement to establish a buffer between active agricultural operations and new development.
+To be eligible for points, Aa proposed project shall includes the establishment of an open space easement to establish provide a buffer between active agricultural operations and new development.
 The City determines the size and configuration of the buffer is adequate to minimize future conflicts between the new residential use and the existing agricultural operation.
 The project would receive four points for this open space easement.